Automated reasoning (AR) is a field of computer science

 The documents distributed by this server are provided by the contributing

 authors as a means to ensure timely dissemination of scholarly and technical

 work on a noncommercial basis.
 Copyright and all rights therein are

 maintained by the authors or by other copyright holders, notwithstanding that

 they have offered their works here electronically.
 It is understood that all

 persons copying this information will adhere to the terms and constraints

 invoked by each author's copyright.
 These works may not be reposted

 without the explicit permission of the copyright holder.

 of the journal.
-For conferences, the copyright holder is
+For conferences, the copyright holder is usually the publisher

 personal copies of pre-prints of such papers.
 The final publication is available